jakesoule/jakesoule/README.md

 ### Hi there 👋

+I am Jake!
+I am a recent graduate from Carleton University with a degre in Computer Mathematics!

+I have experience through my university in languages such as C, C++, Java and C++ in a software engineering context, and am currently expanding my skills to front end/full stack by learning JavaScript with React and Node.js!

 <!--
 **jakesoule/jakesoule** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.